Sexual Misconduct Policy

 Retaliatory conduct by community members and third-parties is prohibited regardless of whether such conduct occurs on or off campus, in person, or through social media, e-mail, or other form of communication.
 Retaliatory conduct may lead to additional disciplinary proceedings as outlined in the Student, Faculty and Employee Handbooks.

-Anyone who feels they have been retaliated against should report the retaliation to the Director for Human Resources, Provost or Vice President for Student Affairs.
+Anyone who feels they have been retaliated against should report the retaliation to the Director for Human Resources, Senior Vice President for Academic Affairs/Dean of the College, or Vice President for Student Affairs.

 Sexual Misconduct and Relationship Abuse Education